Final Essay

 Haraway draws on anthropologist Anna Tsing’s concept of refugia, pockets of ecological and cultural resilience, as critical to understanding the gravity of our current moment.
 Tsing suggests that the true inflection point may not simply be widespread destruction, but rather the elimination of these refugia: the remaining spaces from which multispecies assemblages might re-emerge and reconstitute themselves after catastrophic events.
 “Anna Tsing argues that the Holocene was the long period when refugia, places of refuge, still existed, even abounded, to sustain reworlding in rich cultural and biological diversity.”[32]
 The transformation of the Piako area has been so extensive that reversing it seems impossible.
 Park states that “without the fruit dispersers and pollinators, more far-reaching ecological processes switch off.”[33]

-Haraway argues that we are confronting “extraordinary burdens of toxic chemistry, mining, depletion of lakes and rivers under and above ground, ecosystem simplification, and vast genocides of people and other critters.”[33]
-These interlinked processes, driven by capitalism and domination, are accelerating towards potential ecological, social, and geological collapse, from which recovery may no longer be possible.
-Tsing suggests the true crisis may be the elimination of refugia - those last places from which life might re-emerge after catastrophe.[34]
+Haraway argues that we are confronting “extraordinary burdens of toxic chemistry, mining, depletion of lakes and rivers under and above ground, ecosystem simplification, and vast genocides of people and other critters.”[34]
+These interlinked processes, driven by capitalism and domination, are accelerating towards potential ecological, social, and geological collapse from which recovery may no longer be possible.
+Tsing suggests the true crisis may be the elimination of refugia - those last places from which life might re-emerge after catastrophe.[35]

-Figure 13.
-Anselm Keifer, Brennstäbe (Fuel Rods), 1984–87, Oil, acrylic, emulsion, and shellac on canvas with ceramic, iron, copper wire, straw, and lead.
+Figure 12.
+Anselm Keifer, Brennstäbe (Fuel Rods), 1984–87, oil, acrylic, emulsion, and shellac on canvas with ceramic, iron, copper wire, straw, and lead, Saint Louis Art Museum, accessed October 7, 2025, https://www.slam.org/press-room/press-releases/saint-louis-art-museum-to-present-major-exhibition-of-anselm-kiefers-work-in-fall-2025/.

-German Romanticism painting engaged with themes of the sublime in nature, folklore and myths, nationalism, and individual sensibility.[37]
-In contrast, Kiefer’s work sought to embody the destructive forces of history, and he came to regard painting as a violent historical re-enactment.
+German Romantic painting had engaged with themes of the sublime in nature, folklore and myth, nationalism, and individual sensibility.”[37]
+Kiefer, however, regarded Germany’s mythologies and nationalist narratives as profoundly problematic.
+In contrast to the Romantic celebration of these traditions, his work sought to embody the destructive forces of history, and he came to conceive of painting as a form of violent historical re-enactment.[38]
+Rather than embracing the abstraction emerging from America, he turned instead to German Expressionism - seeking raw texture and the gritty materiality of historical truth.
+Schama tells us that “Keifer had more weighty things on his mind ...
+And to express those things, he needed a reinvention of traditional forms; above all, landscape and history painting."[39]
 His paintings did not merely depict the aftermath of devastation - they performed it, consuming and transforming the landscape through the very materials and gestures of their making.
 The materials that Kiefer uses in his paintings – straw, earth, sticks – may fall off in transport, while shifting, when hanging, and with time.
 For Keifer, destruction became part of his expression, forcing us to look at history, myth, icons, memory, and materiality, not with comfort, but with discomfort.
-[38]
+[40] In his work forgetting is not an option.
+He deliberately unsettles the viewer - provoking us to remember.
+To quote Kiefer: “If we don’t remember what we have done, we will do the same thing again.”[41]

+Figure 13.
+Kate van der Drift, Waning Gibbous to Waxing Gibbous, September 2020 I, 37°17’41.6”S 175°31’35.7"E, 2023 Chromogenic Photograph from 4x5” Negative 1423 x 1100 mm, Kate van der Drift, accessed October 22, 2025, https://www.katevanderdrift.com/listening-to-a-wet-land.

 Figure 14.
-Waning Gibbous to Waxing Gibbous, September 2020 I, 37°17’41.6”S 175°31’35.7"E, 2023 Chromogenic Photograph from 4x5” Negative 1423 x 1100 mm.
+William Hodges, Cascade Cove, Dusky Sound, 1775, Royal Museums Greenwich, accessed October 22, 2025, https://www.rmg.co.uk/collections/objects/rmgc-object-13847.

 Figure 15.
-William Hodges, Cascade Cove, Dusky Sound, 1775.

-Figure 16.
-Mark Adams, After William Hodges' 'Cascade Cove', 21 May 1995, gelatin silver prints, toned.
+Mark Adams, After William Hodges' 'Cascade Cove' 21 May 1995, gelatin-silver prints, toned, Auckland Art Gallery Toi o Tāmaki, accessed October 22, 2025, https://www.aucklandartgallery.com/article/mark-adams.

 Adams explains that he likes to reverse the colonial gaze, exposing the complications of representation.
-He reminds us that what appears to be a simple, surface view of the land is never neutral.[43]
+He reminds us that what appears to be a simple surface view of the land is never neutral.[45]
 A landscape only starts to speak its truth when the layers of relationship, memory, and history are uncovered.

 Australian anthropologist Nicholas Thomas, who has known Adams since 1993, wrote in the afterword to Mark Adams: A Survey, the catalogue that accompanied the 2025 exhibition at Auckland Art Gallery: